ozmartian/vidcutter/README.md

 ### openSUSE

 VidCutter is available from openSUSE's official repos.
-Community built packages for other openSUSE releases/versions can be found @ https://software.opensuse.org/package/vidcutter.
+Community built packages can be found @ https://software.opensuse.org/package/vidcutter.

-VidCutter is also available from the popular Packman third-party repository.
+VidCutter is also available from the popular Packman repository.
 Instructions to enable it can be found @ https://en.opensuse.org/Additional_package_repositories#Packman.

 ***